jeremiah-c-leary/vhdl-style-guide/docs/localizing.rst

      def analyze(self, oFile):

 The built in variables in the vsg.line class can be used to build rules.
-There are helper functions in vsg.utilities, vsg.check, and vsg.fix also.
+There are helper functions in vsg.utilities, :doc:`vsg.check`, and vsg.fix also.
 In this case, the vsg.vhdlFile class has two attributes(hasEntity and hasArchitecture) that are exactly what we need.
 We are ready to write the body of the **analyze** method: